loveencounterflow/coffeenode-mojikura/README.md

 ## A Word on Normalization

 In the world of RDBMSes, normalization is a kind of fetish.
 Much work goes into designing table structures to atomize complex data and thinking up complicated queries to re-join those bits and pieces.
-There is, of course, strong reasons to take normalization seriously, one of them being data integrity, and another one, at least historically and still today in huge data sets, avoidance of wasteful duplication.
+There are, to be sure, strong reasons to take normalization seriously, one of them being data integrity, another one (at least historically and still today in huge data sets) being avoidance of wasteful duplication.

 MojiKura does nothing to ensure data integrity.
 Maybe in the future it will, but there are no plans at this point in time.
 The good thing about this is that it makes MojiKura easier to understand, thereby lowering the entry barrier.
 The bad thing is that your data may not be in a shape you want it to be, without you even noticing.
 It is perfectly possible to mistype keys, or to add multiple values where only a single value is allowed.
-Imagine you find one day these two meta-phrases in your collection:
+Imagine one day you find these two meta-phrases in your collection:

     (m)phrase:2a82f9bcbc27,added:0,(d)date/2013-11-11
     (m)phrase:2a82f9bcbc27,addid:1,(d)date/2013-11-12

 How many errors can you spot?
-There are (probably) three: One, it makes little sense to record two different records at what time a given fact has entered the database (note the identical subject IDs).
+There are (probably) three: One, it makes little sense to record two different times a given fact has entered the database (note the identical subject IDs).
 Two, there's (probably) a spelling error in the second phrase.
 Three, the index of the second phrase is (probably) bogus, assuming there is no phrase matching `(m)phrase:2a82f9bcbc27,addid:0,*`.
 That's because, as it stands, MojiKura does not check keys, values or indices—that's your job.